aryacodecraft/delivery_time_predictor/README.md

 ## 📊 Model Performance

-- Mean Absolute Error (MAE): 7.05 minutes
-- Root Mean Squared Error (RMSE): 9.87
-- R² Score: 0.77
+ MAE (Mean Absolute Error) : 7.05 min , On average, predictions are about 7 minutes off from actual delivery time.

+  R² Score (Coefficient of Determination) : 0.77 , Model explains 77% of the variation in delivery times.

 ## 🔧 Installation